Texas secession movements: Other discussions of secession starting in 2012

-Texas Republican Party platform and 2020s referendum proposals
+Republican Party of Texas platform and 2020s referendum proposals

 In December 2020, when the Supreme Court refused to hear Texas's lawsuit in Texas v.
 Pennsylvania, the chair of the Texas GOP, Allen West, suggested that Texas and other like-minded states could leave the Union.
 On January 26, 2021, the Texas Independence Referendum Act (HB 1359), a bill to provide for a nonbinding statewide referendum on secession, was filed by Texas House member Kyle Biedermann.
 The bill was referred to the State Affairs committee but it was never given a hearing or voted on by the committee before the end of the session.

 In June 2022, the Republican Party of Texas released their Report of the Permanent 2022 Platform & Resolutions Committee which urges the legislature to introduce a referendum in 2023 to secede from the United States.
 In March 2023, state representative Bryan Slaton introduced a bill that would add a referendum on independence to the 2024 US election ballot.
 In December 2023, the Texas Nationalist Movement claimed that it collected enough signatures under the petition to include a question on secession on the ballot in 2024.
 It was clarified that even if the proposition passes, it would be non-binding.
 Similar secession movements in other states, particularly the states of the Southern United States, have been described as being associated with their support of former US president Donald Trump for the 2022 US elections.

 The Standoff at Eagle Pass has increased support for secession.